 - DO… emphasise any experience you’ve had in a law or commercial environment – work experience, a part-time job or open days for example.

-- DO… have a thorough look at Baker McKenzie’s website and read through some of their latest deals.
+- DO… have a thorough look at Baker McKenzie’s website and read through some of its latest deals.
 Think about why this sort of work appeals to you.

 - DO… talk about any particular commercial law cases or developments (particularly involving Baker McKenzie) that have caught your attention recently and that you’ve come across in your research, and explain specifically why they interest you.
 Don’t mention anything you don’t feel comfortable discussing and explaining in-depth, though.